ferdef/ElixirSpikes/README.md

 directory.

 I first created this as a ruby script as I used it to create m3u files for my car audio system.
-Doing it in Elixir seemed a good idea to learn.
+Doing it in Elixir seemed a good idea to learn from.

 ## Installation